ACFPeacekeeper/rgmc/README.md

 ## Compare Experimental Results

-For example, to compare metrics for DAE-based classifier on MHD dataset given different standard deviation values for gaussian noise on image modality, you can run the following command:
+For example, to compare metrics for a DAE-based classifier on MHD dataset given different standard deviation values for gaussian noise on image modality, you just need to run the following command:

 ```bash
 python main.py compare -a dae -d mhd -s test_classifier --pc noise_std --pp target_modality